 Let's start at the beginning.
 PlayStation Now's interface is incredibly subdued.
 There are only four tabs: Welcome, All Games, Connection Test, and My PS Now Games.

 Exploring the Welcome tab reminds you to use a wired connection for the best results and, before you begin streaming a title, test your connection.
-(If you're wondering, yes you can pass the test if you're using a wireless signal.
-We managed to pass the test on Wi-Fi, though that may not have been an accurate assessment.)
+(If you're wondering, yes you can pass the test if you're using a wireless signal.)

-There are now over 100 games available to stream, everything from triple-A masterpieces like The Last of Us and God of War: Ascension to smaller indie darlings.
-My only complaint is that games aren't added as quickly as I'd like.
-It'd be nice to see a new, must-play game added every week, but so far that hasn't happened.
-Not to say that this can't or won't change as soon as the beta switches from private to public.
+There are now over 260 games available to stream, everything from triple-A masterpieces like The Last of Us and God of War: Ascension to smaller indie darlings.
+My only complaint is that games that do get added aren't the ones I'd really like to be playing.

 But the good titles are worth the price of entry - which I'll get to soon enough, don't worry.
 Games like Saints Row 3, Enslaved: Odyssey to the West, Darksiders and Catherine are all up for grabs, as are popular titles from Ubisoft like Assassin's Creed, Sony's first-party developers and now Capcom.

 PlayStation Now could offer the biggest and best games from the company's 20-year foray into game consoles, but if the pricing is wrong, none of it will matter.
 Nailing down exactly what PlayStation Now's pricing is and how this will shake out, however, is a little tough.